raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 [[[generic-python-requests]]]

 - Now that you can make HTTP requests using Python, let's construct the code to send your Weather Station data to Weather Underground.
+First of all, import the Requests library.
+Add this line to the top of WU-upload.py.

+    ```python
+    import requests
+    ```

-First of all, create a few variables to hold important text strings.
+- Then add some variables to hold important text strings to

     ```python
     # create a string to hold the first part of the URL